MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 | Weight | N/A | Default, Lighter, Bolder | Default | Controls the weight of text |
 | Width in pixels | No | Numeric value | 0 | The desired on-screen width of the image.
 This overrides the 'Size' property |
 | Wrap | N/A | Boolean value | False | If enabled, allows text to wrap.
 Otherwise, text is clipped |

+## Known issues and limitations

+- **Issue:** The preview pane seems to work as expected when the URL property contains percentage characters, but an **Invalid value** validation error occurs.

+ - **Workaround:** This issue happens because Power Automate attempts to resolve the percentage characters as variables or expressions.

+    To resolve this case, store the URL in a variable earlier in the flow, [escape the percentage characters](variable-manipulation.md), and then use that variable in the URL property.
+The preview won't show the image, but it will be shown during runtime.